Why Unemployment Is Bad for Your Health

 Beating the unemployment blues

 Pennsylvania State University issued a paper about controlling stress during unemployment.
-Among other tips, editor James Van Horn, PhD, CFLE, recommended:
+Among its tips:

 - Try to keep up your regular routines as best you can.
 Losing a job can be devastating, so it's important to keep your life as rich as possible while you're looking for work.

 - Let the unemployed person and other family members express their feelings, including frustration, anger, and despair.
-"Don't talk about 'snapping out of it,'" Van Horn advises.
+"Don't talk about 'snapping out of it,'" the university advised.
 "This denies the seriousness of someone's feelings."